mlipper/geosupport-docker/2.0.26/README-2.0.26.md

 ## NEWS

+Version `2.0.26` is available from Docker Hub.
+For details about this and other versions, see `geosupport-docker`'s [Docker Hub registry](https://hub.docker.com/repository/docker/mlipper/geosupport-docker/general).

-Geosupport `release 25a1`/`version 25.11` is tentatively scheduled for release on April 1st, 2025.
-According to DCP, this release contains the 2025 reapportionment of NYC election districts and other higher political districts.
+This release wraps Geosupport `release 25a1`/`version 25.11` which, per DCP, contains the Board of Elections 2025 reapportionment of NYC election districts and other higher political districts.

-This project's next release, `2.0.26`, wraps `Geosupport 25a1_25.11` and will be available on [Docker Hub](https://hub.docker.com/) later that week.

-### March 11, 2025
+### April 3, 2025

 * **Version 2.0.26 available.** This release wraps `Geosupport 25a1_25.11`.

   **CHANGES:**

-  * Feature
-  * Issue #
+  * Feature: Geosuport - BOE 2025 reapportionment of NYC election districts and other higher political districts.